Geographically Weighted Regression for Air Quality Low-Cost Sensor Calibration: LOW-COST SENSOR CALIBRATION PROPOSAL

 \subsubsection{Leave-one-out cross validation on reference stations}

-To validate the GWR method for calibrating and/or correcting micro-sensor measurements, the ideal would be to compare the corrections provided by the GWR model at points $z_1, \ldots, z_K$ with the actual concentrations of the pollutant which are not available.
+To validate the GWR method for calibrating and/or correcting low-cost sensor measurements, the ideal would be to compare the corrections provided by the GWR model at points $z_1, \ldots, z_K$ with the actual concentrations of the pollutant which are not available.
 The only points where this is possible are the points $s_1, \ldots, s_q$ for which we have the measurements of the reference stations who are the closest to the real concentration.
 The natural strategy is therefore to implement a leave-one-out cross-validation on the reference stations.
 The principle is as follows.
 For each site $s$ of all sites $\mathcal{S} = \acc{s_1, s_2, \ldots, s_q}$ where a reference station and a sensor are collocated:

-\begin{enumerate} \item Only the observations of the training sample concerning the measurements of the sites $\mathcal{S}\backslash \acc{s}$ are considered, the measurements of the site $s$ are not taken into account in the construction of the model; \item The parameters $\beta(s)$ are estimated using the GWR method; \item Then, over the test period, the corrected values of the micro-sensor located at the location $s$ are compared to the concentrations provided by the reference station of the same site.
-This will provide information on the expected performance for the micro-sensors deployed at the sites $z_1, \ldots, z_K$. \end{enumerate}
+\begin{enumerate} \item Only the observations of the training sample concerning the measurements of the sites $\mathcal{S}\backslash \acc{s}$ are considered, the measurements of the site $s$ are not taken into account in the construction of the model; \item The parameters $\beta(s)$ are estimated using the GWR method; \item Then, over the test period, the corrected values of the low-cost sensor located at the location $s$ are compared to the concentrations provided by the reference station of the same site.
+This will provide information on the expected performance for the low-cost sensors deployed at the sites $z_1, \ldots, z_K$. \end{enumerate}